25 min read

 Let’s break down how this innovative platform manages to successfully connect your workforce with opportunities:

-All these (regularly updated) rich sources of data will enable the automated matching algorithms to make personalized suggestions and inform each worker about their matching scores with temporary projects or new roles.
+An internal talent marketplace cannot function without insights from employee profiles, which are rich sources of data where people showcase their skills, qualifications, experience, and growth interests.
+Regularly updated profiles enable automated matching algorithms to make personalized suggestions and inform workers about their matching scores with temporary projects or new roles.

 Learn more about employee skills profiles.